Another Word For I_BELIEVE

 anarchism

-Noun : A political and philosophical belief that all forms of involuntary rule or government are undesirable, unnecessary, or unethical, and as such that society would function without a state.
+Noun : A political and philosophical belief that all forms of government are undesirable, unnecessary, or unethical, and as such that society would function without a state.

-Noun : A belief that proposes the abolition of hierarchy and authority in most forms.
+Noun : (by extension) A political and philosophical belief that proposes the establishment of a stateless society as well as the abolition of authority and hierarchy in most or all forms.

 atheist